Q-CHOP: Quantum constrained Hamiltonian optimization: Numerical experiments

 Finally, we consider an optimization problem that arises in a financial use case, namely the optimization of bond exchange-traded fund (ETF) basket proposition.
 An ETF is an investment vehicle that allows retail and institutional investors to gain exposure to a (typically, large) collection of assets.
 To accomplish this, an ETF sponsor issues shares that are tradable on an exchange.
 The price of ETF shares is kept in line with the value of the underlying assets through a creation-redemption mechanism.

 Denote the net asset value (NAV) of the collection of assets underlying the ETF by

-where $w_a$ is the weight of asset $a$ in the ETF, with $\sum_a w_a = 1$.
+where $w_a$ is the weight (relative abundance) of asset $a$ in the ETF, with $\sum_a w_a = 1$.
 Upon issuing shares of the ETF, the actual price of an ETF share, $\Price(\ETF)$, can fluctuate freely from the net asset value.
 To stabilize share prices to the net asset value, authorized participants can create or redeem ETF shares.
 If $\Price(\ETF) < \NAV(\ETF)$, authorized participants can redeem ETF shares with the ETF issuer in exchange for a fraction of the ETF assets, and sell these assets for a premium on the secondary market.
 Similarly, if $\Price(\ETF) > \NAV(\ETF)$, authorized participants can buy a basket of assets on the secondary market, exchange this basket with the ETF issuer for newly issued ETF shares, and sell these shares for a premium on the secondary market.
-In both cases, the authorized participant profits from a difference between the net asset value and the market price of an ETF share.
+In both cases, the authorized participant profits from a difference between the net asset value and the market price of an ETF share, provided that the authorized participant can identify a suitable basket of assets to exchange with the ETF issuer.

+Unlike stocks, bonds typically trade in discrete increments.
+The discrete nature of bond trading makes the problem of bond ETF basket proposition naturally discrete and thereby more challenging to optimize.

-Consider the task of designing a basket of assets that can be exchanged for ETF shares.
-The market price of a basket $B_{\bm x}$ represented by the asset vector $\bm x\in\set{0, 1}^N$ is
+Consider the task of designing a basket of assets that can be exchanged for bond ETF shares.
+The market price of a basket $B_{\bm x}$ represented by the asset vector $\bm x$ is

-where for simplicity we consider a basket that has a quantity of each asset $a$ that is zero or one.
-To preserve the characteristics of the ETF portfolio (for example,, to track a specified index like S\&P 500), the ETF issuer defines a set of constraints on baskets that may be exchanged for ETF shares.
+where $x_a$ indicates the quantity of bond $a$ that is included in the basket, and for simplicity we restrict all $x_a\in\set{0, 1}$, such that altogether $\bm x\in\set{0, 1}^N$.
+To preserve the characteristics of the bond ETF portfolio (for example, to track a specified index like the S\&P 500 Bond Index), the bond ETF issuer defines a set of constraints on baskets that may be exchanged for bond ETF shares.
 These constraints often take the form

-where in our numerical experiments $F$ represents a market sector (e.g., financial, consumer electronics, etc.), and $\ell,u$ are real numbers that bound the ETF exposure to sector $F$.
-In practice, strict constraints can make it too difficult to design constraint-satisfying baskets, so the ETF issuer may relax the hard requirements for a basket corresponding to an integer number of ETF shares in favor of a ``soft'' penalty that discourages an exchange-value mismatch
+where $F$ can represent (for example) a market sector (such as financial, consumer electronics, etc.), and $\ell,u$ are real numbers that bound the bond ETF exposure to $F$.
+In practice, strict constraints can make it too difficult to design constraint-satisfying baskets, so the bond ETF issuer may relax the hard requirements for a basket corresponding to an integer number of bond ETF shares (for example, by decreasing $\ell$ or increasing $u$) in favor of a ``soft'' penalty that discourages an exchange-value mismatch